department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

 <span id="exempt"></span>
 <h2>Services that don't require a copay</h2>

-You won't need to pay a copay for any of the services listed below, no matter your disability rating or priority group.
+You won't need to pay a copay for any of the services listed below, no matter what your disability rating is or what priority group you're in.

 - [Readjustment counseling and related mental health services](/health-care/health-needs-conditions/mental-health/)
 - [Counseling and care for issues related to military sexual trauma](/health-care/health-needs-conditions/military-sexual-trauma/)